k98kurz/simplebooks/asyncql_dox.md

 ##### `@classmethod async prepare(entries: list[Entry], timestamp: str, details: packify.SerializableType = None, reload: bool = False) -> Transaction:`

 Prepare a transaction.
 Raises TypeError for invalid arguments.
-Raises ValueError if the entries do not balance for each ledger; if a required auth script is missing; or if any of the entries is contained within an existing Transaction.
+Raises ValueError if the entries do not balance for each ledger; or if any of the entries is contained within an existing Transaction.
 Entries and Transaction will have IDs generated but will not be persisted to the database and must be saved separately.

 ##### `async validate(reload: bool = False) -> bool:`